Hoboneer/surfraw-tools/docs/advanced-usage.md

 ```

 This gives us an elvis that unifies the syntax of searches with URL query
-parameters and searches with keywords like `site:github.com` in your favourite
+parameters and searches with keywords such as `site:github.com` to limit
-search engine to limit results to `github.com`.
+results to `github.com`.

 #### `-nsfw=`